2020 Best Online Community Colleges in Maine

-Students in Maine can earn an online associate degree or certificate from these three community colleges.
-They are all part of the Maine Community College System, so they all have the same affordable tuition - just $2,914 per year.
-Central Maine Community College is ranked #3, and offers 8 different online associate degrees, more than any other school on this list.
-Students can earn an AA in General Studies, an AAS in Accounting, and an AAS in Criminal Justice, among other degrees.
+Students in Maine can earn an online associate degree or certificate from these four community colleges.
+They are all part of the Maine Community College System, so they all have the same affordable cost per credit - just $94 per hour.
+York County Community College is ranked #2, and offers nine different online associate degrees, more than any other school on this list.
+Students can earn an AAS in Accounting, and an AAS in Criminal Justice, and an AA in Information Technology among other degrees.

 For each school, we conducted manual research to provide prospective students with more details about the schools' online programs.
 Explore online degrees offered and accreditation information below.